 In the case that we seek to obtain new records or facilities of an application, we must calculate how much money each registration or installation has cost us.
 This is to be able to know if the campaign has been profitable.

 Good planning and initial planning of the campaign are essential.
-For this, we can make use of tools that help us identify the right influencers for our brand, and thus corroborate their authenticity with the appropriate metrics.
+For this, we can make use of tools that help us identify the right influencers for our brand.
+Thus corroborate their authenticity with the appropriate metrics.